 The Pollinator Pathway is corridors of public and private properties that provide pesticide-free native plant habitat and nutrition for pollinators.
 Reconnecting the landscape by making properties stepping stones for the free flow of species across a healthy, native landscape.

 Led by member Lauren Toomey with keynote speaker Sam Droege, Wildlife Biologist, USGS Patuxent Wildlife Refuge.
-Members and guests will view a PowerPoint presentation on the Pollinator Pathway, followed by a discussion on promoting pollinators by reducing turf, planting native plants, and avoiding pesticides.
+Members and guests will view a PowerPoint presentation on the Pollinator Pathway, followed by a discussion with Louise Washer, Pollinator Pathway Northeast founder, on how to implement a successful pathway by reducing turf, planting native plants, and avoiding pesticides.

 For more information on the Anne Arundel County Pollinator Pathway, click the button below.